ktemadarko/ktemadarko.github.io/README.md

 Developed a children's YouTube series to engage Ghanaian children to know and practise the COVID-19 safety protocol.

-Here is a link to one of the COVID-19 education videos: https://youtu.be/hzvWUvaPJLU## Welcome to GitHub Pages
+Here is a link to one of the COVID-19 education videos: https://youtu.be/hzvWUvaPJLU

+## Breast Cancer Project
+I wanted to create a SQL databse
+-Genderize.io to predict gender in Google Sheets -split first name and other names into columns
+-create patient and hospital id to anonymize data

 - Bulleted
 - List